upbound/docs/content/providers/policies.md

     1. an upstream release version available which has been verified to fix the CVE, or
     1. an affected provider package can be rebuilt with updated compilers and/or libraries to remediate that CVE.

-Upbound will address each CVE meeting the above criteria based on it's severity score, according to the [Common Vulnerability Scoring System version 3](https://nvd.nist.gov/vuln-metrics/cvss), as follows:
+Upbound will address each CVE meeting this criteria based on it's severity score, according to the [Common Vulnerability Scoring System version 3](https://nvd.nist.gov/vuln-metrics/cvss), as follows:

 - Critical Severity: Within 7 calendar days from the date an upstream fix is publicly available.